dadrus/jpa-unit/README.md

 ### Running Custom Catabase Scripts

 Seeding the database as described above introduces an additional abstraction level, which is not always desired on one hand.
 On other hand, there might be a need to disable specific database constraint checks before a database cleanup might be performed (latter only possible in a post test execution step).
 Usage of plain scripts (e.g. SQL) comes in handy here to execute any action directly on the database level.
-Simply put `@ApplyScriptBefore` and/or `@ApplyScriptAfter` annotation either on your test class or directly on your test method.
+Simply put `@ApplyScriptBefore` and/or `@ApplyScriptAfter` annotation on your test class and/or directly on your test method.
 Corresponding scripts will be executed before and/or after test method accordingly.
 If there is definition on both, test method level annotation takes precedence.

 Both annotation have the following properties: